 Stirling Castle can be seen for miles and provides a picturesque view of the surrounding valley, battlefield of Bannockburn, as well as William Wallace Monument located on nearby hilltop.
 Walking around north and east sides of the castle affords magnificent views of surrounding areas, as well as Grand Battery of cannons.

 After walking passed outer defenses of the castle and up a short ramp, you will come to the Forework with its flanking crenelated drum towers on each side of the gatehouse.
 Once through the Forework, you will enter the Outer Close, which includes both the Palace and Great Hall.
 The French Spur is also worth a visit as you exit the Forework towards the parking lot before leaving the outer defenses.
 It is necessary to follow the road between Palace and Great Hall to reach the Inner Close as it is entirely enclosed by four buildings, namely Palace, Great Hall, Chapel Royal and King’s Old Building.
 This area is considered the heart of Stirling Castle and comparable to Crown Square within Edinburgh Castle.

 It can take several hours to nearly an entire day to visit Stirling Castle depending upon level of exploration.
-If you find you have additional time for sightseeing in the area, the William Wallace monument is nearby along with Doune Castle that is located a little further towards Edinburgh.
+If you find you have additional time for sightseeing in the area, the William Wallace monument is nearby along with Doune Castle that is located about 9 miles from Stirling.

 Stirling Castle is also haunted.